 Step 2: Approval to move forward

-After submitting your EOI, the Community Events Officer will be in touch to let you know whether your event can move forward into the planning stage.
+After submitting your EOI, the Community Events Officer will be in touch to let you know whether your event can move forward to the planning stage.

 The Community Events Officer will determine whether your event is rated low, medium or high impact and what permissions and approvals may be required to deliver your event.